Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 An active portfolio coach benefits by exploiting the inefficiencies of the market.
 This is to say that the person buys 'undervalued' securities and short sells 'overvalued ones'.
 Either of the methods or an appropriate combination of these can be employed by the manager.
 One of the factors that determines the mix of the two approaches is the 'level of volatility' demanded by the portfolio holder.

+This is the actual scorecard with Active Portfolio Management Performance Indicators and performance indicators.
 The performance indicators include: active portfolio management,quantitative metrics,beta,standard deviation,nonsystematic risk,r-square,asset allocation metrics,average return,impact of asset allocation,risk-adjusted return metrics,sharpe-s measure,m-sqared measure,jensen-s alpha,treynor measure,t-squared measure,appraisal (information) ratio.